-Regulation (FAR)4 or as supplemented by federal agencies (e.g., Department of Defense Federal Acquisition Regulation).
+vehicles or other agreements established between those agencies and nonfederal organizations.
+Compliance with the requirements is addressed in CUI guidance and the CUI Federal Acquisition Regulation (FAR)4 or as supplemented by federal agencies (e.g., Department of Defense Federal Acquisition Regulation).
 Organizations can use the assessment procedures to generate evidence to support the assertion that the security requirements have been satisfied.

-The assessment process is an information-gathering activity, not a security-producing activity.
-The information produced during assessments can be used by an organization to:
+The assessment process is an information-gathering and evidence-producing activity.
+The information gathered and evidence produced can be used by an organization to: